TDCJ Academic Regulations

 The level of success of a student in their coursework is designated by letter grades based upon his attendance, classwork, and examinations.

 Instructors may give students an 'I' (Incomplete) when illness or other emergency prevents them from completing the course.
 Instructors should remove the incomplete grade during the next long semester unless they make special arrangements for an extension of time.
-Students must contact a TVCC enrollment coordinator to determine the arrangements needed to remove the incomplete grade.
+Students must contact a TVCC Unit Enrollment Coordinator to determine the arrangements needed to remove the incomplete grade.
 (The 'I' is calculated in the grade point average as an 'F').

 A student who officially withdraws on or before the designated withdrawal date, or is dropped from a course, shall receive a grade of 'W'.